• Skip to primary navigation

 5 from 1 vote

-Honey buffalo wings are the perfect balance of sweet and spicy, seasoned with a flavorful spice mixture, baked until crisp, and then tossed in a sticky honey-buffalo glaze.
+Honey buffalo wings are the perfect balance of sweet and spicy.
+Seasoned with a simple spice rub, baked until crisp, and tossed in a sticky honey-buffalo glaze made with Frank's, honey, and butter.

 Pin Print